tsterker/keripy-theatrical/README.md

 # Keripy Theatrical

-A hacky python and bash script suite to make [`keripy`](https://github.com/WebOfTrust/keripy) more "theatrical" by logging expressively and possibly even throwing exceptions when things don't go the h qppy pathwhen things don't go the happy path.
+A hacky python and bash script suite to make [`keripy`](https://github.com/WebOfTrust/keripy) more "theatrical" by logging expressively and possibly even throwing exceptions when things don't go the happy path.

 The package where keripy-theatrical is "installed" into is referred to as the "target" or the "host".